als-unhooked

 Sequelize.useCLS(new ALS());

-If you don't use cls-hooked directly, but one of your (sub-)dependencies does, you can add an override to your package.json:
+If you don't use cls-hooked directly, but one of your (sub-)dependencies does, you can add an override.
+The syntax differs slightly depending on your package manager.

 // package.json